1st Uhlans Regiment of Polish Legions: Medal

 The medal, designed by corporal Kajetan Stanowicz, was instated on 5 November 1916.
 It has a round shield of a 41 to 45mm diameter with a twisted-rope-like edge.
-On it is engraved the monogram "1PU" on the background of an Uhlan hat and two dates: "II VII 1914" the date on which Belina's patrol left Galicia for the kingdom; and "V XI 1916" the day the medal was instituted.
+On it is engraved the monogram "1PU" against the background of an Uhlan hat and two dates: "II VII 1914", the date on which Belina's patrol left Galicia for the kingdom; and "V XI 1916", the day the medal was instituted.
 The medal was approved by the Minister of Military Affairs on 5 May 1920.
 Bearing it required being part of the regiment for at least a year.
-All in all 800 medals were issued.
+All in all, 800 medals were issued.